top of page

 Download map waypoints for URUGUAY here: KML / GPX

-WHAT TO SEE AND DO IN URUGAY
+WHAT TO SEE AND DO IN URUGUAY

 • Carnaval - Dance the nights away during Montevideo’s famous festivities.